- This event has passed.

 The Ogden Museum is pleased to host a panel of selected photographers, scholars and curators for a discussion moderated by Dr. Jim Cobb, the B. Phinizy Spalding Professor of History Emeritus at The University of Georgia.
 Panelists will discuss the Ogden Museum’s latest photography exhibition One Place Understood: Photographs from The Do Good Fund Collection, Southern photography and the issues facing the American South and photography post World War II.

-This panel is being supported by The Wilson Center, University of Georgia and The Do Good Fund, Inc.
+This panel is being supported by The University of Georgia Willson Center for Humanities & Arts and The Do Good Fund, Inc.

 Free and open to the public.